defold/doc/docs/en/tutorials/15-puzzle.md

 Each legal move moves a piece by switching its place with the empty square either horizontally or vertically.

-Moving a piece horizontally does not change the number of inversions, nor does it change the row number where you find the empy square.
+Moving a piece horizontally does not change the number of inversions, nor does it change the row number where you find the empty square.

 Moving a piece vertically, however, changes the parity of the number of inversions (from odd to even, or from even to odd).
 It also changes the parity of the empty square row.